Aquafoxy9182/Aquafoxy9182/README.md

 - 👋 Hi, I’m @Aqua
 - 🌱 I’m currently learning in hischool
-- 📫 How to reach me dont
+- 📫 How to reach me, dont